SpawnCampGames/Resources/101/Raycast.md

                 }
 ```

-this code would run anytime the raycast intersects a collider tagged with the `Blue` tag.
+This code would run anytime the raycast intersects a collider tagged with the `Blue` tag.

 ![image](https://user-images.githubusercontent.com/60554748/235266950-3bc792b5-3345-458b-a9bc-ffb1aa057b35.png)
+--
 *Spelling is very important*.. , make sure theres there's no misspellings or extra characters and that you're `CompareTag("")` includes it's quotation marks `""`.
 For example `blue` would compare as false.

 ### 📚 Technical Stuff